 Most patients with UDH do not have any symptoms and UDH alone cannot be seen when an imaging test such as mammography is performed on the breast.
 UDH cannot be felt as a lump in the breast unless it is associated with a tumour.

 UDH is associated with a small increased risk of developing breast cancer in the future.
 Current studies suggest that a person diagnosed with UDH is 1.5 to 2 times more likely to develop breast cancer in their lifetime compared to someone who is not diagnosed with UDH.
 However, the overall risk of developing breast cancer with UDH alone is very low.

-The diagnosis of usual ductal hyperplasia can be made after a small sample of tissue is removed from the breast in a procedure called a biopsy.
-Usual ductal hyperplasia can also be seen in tissue removed to treat cancer or other condition in the same breast.
+The diagnosis of UDH can be made after a small sample of tissue is removed from the breast in a procedure called a biopsy.
+UDH may also be seen in a larger piece of tissue removed to treat another condition.

 When examined under the microscope your pathologist will see an increased number of epithelial cells which fill and expand some of the ducts.
 Other noncancerous changes such as cysts, calcifications, and apocrine metaplasia may also be seen in the tissue sample.

 This article was written by doctors to help you read and understand your pathology report.
 Contact us if you have any questions about this article or your pathology report.
 Read this article for a more general introduction to the parts of a typical pathology report.